Carl A. Anderson

 • Purchasing the John Paul II Cultural Center in Washington, D.C., and establishing on the site the Saint John Paul II National Shrine, a permanent memorial that houses a world-class museum dedicated to the pope's life, pontificate and teaching;

-• Launching the Christian Refugee Relief Fund, a charitable fund that benefits the persecuted Christians in the Middle East, and donating more than $4 million for food, housing and other basic necessities for those in the region who have fled their homes.
+• Launching the Christian Refugee Relief Fund, a charitable fund that has raised more than $12 million to benefit the persecuted Christians in the Middle East and assist those especially from Iraq and Syria who have fled their homes;

 In over a decade as the chief executive officer of the Order, Supreme Knight Anderson has overseen strong growth in the Knights’ financial resources — many of which have nearly doubled during his tenure.
 Life insurance in force has doubled from $40.4 billion in 2000 to over $100 billion in 2015 — an increase of nearly 7% a year.
 Annual life insurance sales have also increased — from $4 billion in 2000 to nearly $8.4 billion in 2015.